-Figure~\ref{fig:u-surface} displays the reconstructed $u$-quark transverse-momentum–dependent parton distribution $f_u(x,k_\perp;Q,Q^2)$ at $Q=7.5~\mathrm{GeV}$ across the $(x,k_\perp)$ plane.
-The surface is obtained directly in momentum space from the joint profile $s(x,k_\perp,Q)$, assembled according to Eq.~(22), and represents the replica-averaged mean of the full Monte-Carlo ensemble propagated through the differentiable convolution.
-The distribution exhibits the expected smooth broadening in $k_\perp$ with increasing scale, characteristic of Sudakov evolution, together with a gradual suppression at large~$x$ driven by the collinear-PDF normalization.
-The surface also demonstrates that the neural-network–based mapping preserves positivity and per-$(x,Q)$ normalization while retaining the data-driven shape of the extracted TMD.
-The color gradient encodes the magnitude of $f_u(x,k_\perp;Q,Q^2)$, with lighter tones corresponding to larger probability density at small~$k_\perp$, illustrating the broad, monotonic behavior of the unpolarized $u$-quark TMD in momentum space.
+Figure~\ref{fig:u-surface} displays the reconstructed $u$-quark transverse-momentum--dependent parton distribution $f_{1,u}(x,k_\perp;Q)$ at a fixed scale $Q=7.5~\mathrm{GeV}$ across the $(x,k_\perp)$ plane.
+The surface is obtained directly in momentum space from the joint profile $s(x,k_\perp;Q)$, assembled according to Eq.~\ref{eq:fit_summary}, and represents the replica-averaged mean of the full Monte-Carlo ensemble propagated through the differentiable convolution.
+At this fixed scale, the distribution exhibits a smooth, monotonic falloff in $k_\perp$, together with a gradual suppression at large~$x$ driven by the collinear-PDF normalization.
+The purpose of this figure is to illustrate the non-factorized $(x,k_\perp)$ structure learned from the data at a single scale, rather than to demonstrate scale evolution.
+The $Q$ dependence of the extracted transverse structure is assessed by comparing fixed-$Q$ reconstructions at different scales and is quantified more directly by the RMS width $\sigma_k(x,Q^2)$ shown in Fig.~\ref{fig:u-rms}.
+The surface also demonstrates that the neural-network--based mapping preserves positivity and per-$(x,Q)$ normalization while retaining the data-driven shape of the extracted TMD.
+The color map encodes the magnitude of $f_{1,u}(x,k_\perp;Q)$, with lighter tones corresponding to larger probability density at small~$k_\perp$.

-A complementary view of the evolution is provided at fixed transverse momentum: Fig.~\ref{fig:uds-evol} shows \(u,d,s\) surfaces versus \((x,Q^2)\) at \(k_\perp\approx0.5~\text{GeV}\).
-The pattern across flavors tracks the interplay between Sudakov broadening and the collinear baseline \(f_q(x;Q^2)\), with the net change at fixed \(k_\perp\) varying with \(x\) (as anticipated from DGLAP‑driven \(x\) evolution of the collinear inputs) while remaining smooth by construction of \(s(x,k_\perp;Q)\).
+A complementary view of the evolution is provided at fixed transverse momentum: Fig.~\ref{fig:uds-evol} shows \(u,d,s\) surfaces versus \((x,Q)\) at \(k_\perp\approx0.5~\text{GeV}\).
+We focus on moderate-to-large values of $x$, where the E288/E605 data have the greatest constraining power; lower-$x$ regions are better addressed in global analyses that include collider data.
+The pattern across flavors tracks the interplay between Sudakov broadening and the collinear baseline \(f_{1,q}(x;Q^2)\), with the net change at fixed \(k_\perp\) varying with \(x\) (as anticipated from DGLAP‑driven \(x\) evolution of the collinear inputs) while remaining smooth by construction of \(s(x,k_\perp;Q)\).

 To compress the $(x,k_\perp)$ information into a single, scale–sensitive observable we form the root–mean–square (RMS) transverse‑momentum width

 where $\langle k_\perp^2\rangle$ and $\langle k_\perp\rangle$ are defined as,